-Through the For the Bold campaign — and other initiatives across campus — we will build on efforts to enhance diversity and create a place where inclusive excellence is synonymous with William & Mary in word and deed.
+Through initiatives across campus, we will build on efforts to enhance diversity and create a place where inclusive excellence is synonymous with William & Mary in word and deed.
 Philanthropic support and an engaged community that is dedicated to advancing our mission are vital to meet our goals.

 Collectively, we can increase diversity among our faculty, student body population and academic programs and offerings.
 Together, we can fulfill our vision of providing an enriching and inclusive experience for our dynamic and vibrant community.

 We hope you will help us pursue our vision and make a gift today!

 Diversity & Inclusion Links

 - 50th Anniversary of African Americans in Residence

 - Task Force on Race and Race Relations

 Diversity & Inclusion News